KallistaT/HHA504-E2E-Final-Assignment/README.md

 ## Connecting to the virtual machine
 1. Open the terminal or command prompt on your computer.
-2. Type "ssh username@publicIPaddress.
+2. Type "ssh username@ipaddress.
 Ther username is the one you created for the virtual machine in Part 1 and the Public IP address of your VM can be found in the Overview section in the Azure portal.

 ## Installing MySQL and creating a new user
 1. Once connected, type in the command "sudo apt-get update" to update the Ubuntu server.